 - Add blueberries, maple syrup, and lemon juice to a medium pot and bring to a boil over medium heat.

-- Using a potato masher or spatula, roughly mash the blueberries.
+- Use a potato masher or spatula to mash the blueberries and break them open.

-- Transfer jam to jar and let cool completely to room temperature before securing lid.
+- Transfer the jam to a jar and let cool completely to room temperature before securing lid.

 - Keep in the refrigerator or freeze.